About this artwork

 This work is part of the significant holdings in the U.L.A.E. archive owned by the Art Institute that documents the gestation of Fifth Stone, Sixth Stone.
 In all, the archive includes etching plates; preparatory and transfer drawings; working, trial, and artist’s proofs; as well as a prototype for the box that would contain the book.

 - Currently Off View

 - Plate III, from Fifth Stone, Sixth Stone

-- Aquatint with etching from one plate in black ink with embossing on ivory wove paper
+- Aquatint with etching in black and embossing in white on ivory wove paper

 - U.L.A.E.
 Collection acquired through a challenge grant of Mr. and Mrs. Thomas Dittmer; purchased with funds provided by supporters of the Department of Prints and Drawings; Centennial Endowment; Margaret Fisher Endowment Fund